-DHEC will take approximately 7.9% or \$1,840,479 of the FY2022 capitalization grant for public water system supervision (PWSS) program activities.
+DHEC will take \$1,245,482, or approximately 4.7% of the grant, for public water system supervision (PWSS) program activities.
 PWSS funds help fund the State's drinking water program activities which are necessary to help ensure that public water systems are constructed, monitored, operated and maintained in accordance with federal and state laws and regulations.
-Also, DHEC plans to use PWSS funds in the amount of \$750,000 to hire a contractor to assist small community water systems prepare lead service line inventories pursuant to the requirements of the Lead and Copper Rule Revisions.